AustralianBioCommons/Learning-Library/index.md

 ## About

-> Add 2-3 sentences here explaining the purpose of the specific guide you are creating.
+The Learning Library houses collections of training materials that have been selected by the BioCommons team.
+This is not an exhaustive collection, rather it is a selection of training materials that we recommend.

-## Guide sections
+## Sections

-> You can use this section to add navigation tiles for the pages you have created as part of your guide.
+> You can use this section to add navigation tiles for the pages you have created.

 ## Please cite this guide as follows